-(Ord. of 9-7-1999, § 1(4-80))

 Sec.
 6-66.
 Limitations on use.

-(a) It shall be unlawful for any person operating a premises license for the sale of wine and malt beverages to store or have on the premises any distilled spirits without a license therefore.
+(a) It shall be unlawful for any person operating a premises license for the sale of wine and malt beverages to store or have on the premises any distilled spirits without a license therefor.

 (b) Holders of a pouring distilled spirits license shall not sell distilled spirits in the package for carryout purposes at any time.